The Delicious Crescent

 • Heat oil or ghee in a heavy bottomed sauce pan.
 Place your palm three inches above the oil and when it is hot enough, add mustard seeds and cumin seeds.

-• When the seeds start to splutter, add the sliced garlic and sauté a little bit.
-Then add the dried red chillies and curry leaves.
+• When the seeds start to splutter, add sliced garlic and sauté until it turns aromatic.
+Add dried red chillies and curry leaves.
 Sauté everything until garlic turns a light tan color and curry leaves are cooked.
+Turn off the heat.

 Notes

 1. Ghee is available at most supermarkets.
-Or you can make it at home.
-Check out the notes section of chickpea cookies recipe.
+Alternatively make it at home as we did in the notes section of chickpea cookies recipe.

-4. You may substitute chana dal, toor dal, moong dal or a combination and adjust the cooking time accordingly.
+3. Substitute masoor dal with chana dal, toor dal, moong dal or a combination.
+Adjust the cooking time accordingly.

 Nutrition